Your head aches.

 Other considerations for beating a sinus infection without antibiotics:

 ✅ Humming seems to help.

 ✅ My friends report excellent results using high doses of vitamin C and immune-supporting herbs like echinacea and elderberry syrup (especially locally made—if you live in Southern Oregon I recommend Whistling Duck Farm’s).
-Echinacea bothers my stomach so I don’t use it.
+However, echinacea bothers my stomach so I rarely use it.

 ✅ Grapefruit seed extract is a powerful anti-fungal that cleared up a breast infection for me when nothing else worked.
 It’s also shown promise as an anti-viral.
 It tastes awful.
 I recommend using it in homemade cleaning products, and you can try drinking a few drops in water or freshly made juice two or three times a day at the first sign of a cold or flu.
 GSE may help you beat your sinus infection without antibiotics.

 ✅ Sip on soup: Old-fashioned chicken soup, like your grandma used to make, is full of health-giving nutrients, deeply comforting, and tremendously healing.
 Load the soup with fresh organic garlic, onions, carrots, and greens (like kale and spinach), free-range chicken, and fresh spices (thyme, oregano, sage, rosemary, and basil).
 Season with sea salt and freshly ground black pepper.
 Sip steaming hot throughout the day or as your body desires.
 You can also buy pre-made bone broth, which naturally minded doctors often recommend.

 ✅ Some human noses don’t have good air clearance.
 For example, my poor father-in-law had labyrinthine nasal passages that didn’t drain right and held in so much infectious material that he needed surgery.
 However, don’t let a doctor talk you into surgery unless it’s necessary.
 If all else fails, surgery is a reasonable option.